 The shell of these Black Diamond gloves is made from Polartech stretchy fleece, which is very warm.
 It’s also coated with DWR, which means that the gloves have really good water resistance.
 They aren’t entirely waterproof though, so I would avoid wearing them in really heavy downpours.

-The best winter gloves are hiking are going to be both warm and waterproof.
-You will usually see features like DWR coating, TPU fabrics, fleece lined interiors and even elastic cuffs or waist leashes.
-All of those features are there to ensure that your keep hands warm and dry when temperatures drop way below zero, and that the gloves are able to stay dry even in really heavy downpours.
+The best winter gloves for hiking are going to be both warm and waterproof.
+You will usually see features like DWR coating, TPU fabrics, fleece-lined interiors, and even elastic cuffs or waist leashes.
+All of those features are there to ensure that your keep your hands warm and dry when temperatures drop way below zero, and that the gloves are able to stay dry even in really heavy downpours.

 The whole point of gloves is to keep you warm – if a pair is too big, it doesn’t do as good a job at trapping heat.
 Warmth escapes more easily when there’s lots of extra room near the cuffs, so the gloves will only be half as functional.

 Because of that, be sure to check if a pair you like runs true to size, or if it’s recommended to size up or down.
 Also, be mindful of the materials – it’s much easier to get a really good fit with stretchy fleece gloves than it is with rigid materials like nylon or PU.